Blog AnalysisEU Defense (Doctrine)

 3 thoughts on “The European army: a false good idea (Guy Buchsenschmidt)"

-• Regarding the words of Belgian General Guy Buchsenschmidt, “The European army: a 'false good idea' because Mr. General is undoubtedly a pro Atlanticist, so nothing surprising on his part.
+• Regarding the words of Belgian General Guy Buchsenschmidt, "The European army: a 'false good idea'" because Mr. General is without a doubt a pro-Atlanticist, so nothing surprising on his part.

 To be in favor of a European defense (we know to say with national armies and undoubtedly under the US banner via NATO) and to say no to a European army, proves that he is not a European Federalist.